trepel/helm-charts-olm/README.md

 # Helm chart for deploying Kuadrant and testing environment

-This chart requires that your cluster has loadbalancing service.
+This chart requires that your cluster has loadbalancing service capability.
+It is divided into two parts.
+**Operators chart** installs OLM operators first and after waiting for the full deployment the **Instnaces chart** will install the rest of custom CR's provided by those Operators.

+These charts can help with installing different versions of Kuadrant on an **Openshift** cluster:
+- Community stable Kuadrant operator released build
+- Stable, nightly or any developer preview released build from [Quay](https://quay.io/repository/kuadrant/kuadrant-operator-catalog?tab=tags)
+- Red Hat Connectivity Link released build (a `wasm-plugin-pull-secret` secret needed)
+- Red Hat Connectivity Link pre-release build _for testing_

 # What is installed